jrj-d/intro-fp/src/main/tut/building-fp.md

 ## Why FP now?

 FP and imperative programming have a parallel history.
 So why is FP becoming mainstream now?
-* FP is less efficient but that is less a concern today
+* FP is less efficient but that is less of a concern today
 * FP is a natural paradigm for concurrency (see Spark)
 * Some impure functional languages like Scala allow devs to try out FP
-* We can reason and trust FP code, that is good for complex codebases
+* We can reason about FP code, that is good for complex codebases
+* FP + powerful compilers catch many errors at compile-time

 ---